material-components/material-components-flutter/docs/components/lists.md

 ### Making lists accessible

-Flutter's card component APIs support labeling for accessibility.
+Flutter's list component APIs support labeling for accessibility.
 For more guidance on writing labels, go to [our page on how to write a good accessibility label](https://material.io/design/usability/accessibility.html#writing).

 ## List anatomy